Nicocchi/Yazawa-Nico/README.md

 * User joined
 * User left

-Currently working on individual modlog feature enable and disable each one.
+Currently working on individual mod-log feature enable and disable each one.

 Moderation commands as follows: